 - Traffic within the Azure Virtual Desktop virtual network.

-The most common networking scenarios for Azure Virtual Desktop is hub and spoke with hybrid connectivity.
+The most common networking scenario for Azure Virtual Desktop is hub and spoke with hybrid connectivity.

 This scenario is ideal if: